snabble/docs/QR_code_formats.md

 All scanned codes are written into one QR code in a CSV-style (semicolon-separated) format.
 Each line consists of a quantity and the scanned code of the product, and a header line allows easy detection of this format.
 For example, one *Duplo (40084015)* and two glasses of *Nutella (4008400401621)* would be encoded as:

 ````
-snabble;
+snabble;X
 1;40084015
 2;4008400401621
 ````

 Lines are separated by a single newline character `\n`.
-The first line always contains the character sequence `snabble;`.
+The first line always starts with the character sequence `snabble;`.
+The value `X` in this line specifies the total number of QR codes that need to be scanned by the cash register to read the complete purchase, in case it does not fit into a single code.

 ![QR code encoded codes with quantities](img/qr-code-encoded-codes-quantity.png)